NevesLucas/EC601_CSNA_fracture_detection/README.md

 # Net selection

-We are tring to combine VGG-16 and UNet model to complete our project
+We are tring to use UNet model to complete our project.